 You have probably already used USB connections to charge smaller devices either from your computer or from an outlet.
 That works well because past USB connections had enough wattage to successfully power up those smaller batteries.
-However, prior versions of USB could handle a limited amount of power, which is why laptop chargers have remained larger, bulkier cables.
+Prior versions of USB could only handle a limited amount of power, which is why laptop chargers have typically retained their larger, bulkier cables.

 Will any port work with any charger?

-While we haven’t personally heard of any damage from using a USB-C charger other than the one came with your laptop, there’s always a slim risk when plugging a laptop into an unknown power source.
+While we haven’t personally heard of any damage from using a USB-C charger other than the one that came with your laptop, there’s always a slim risk when plugging a laptop into an unknown power source.
 Faulty cables can also be a problem.
-In short, it’s a good idea to buy cables and chargers from reputable sources, and think twice about using that cable you found laying on the ground in a conference room.
+Microsoft acknowledges this by saying that you can charge a Surface with a USB-C port, but it’s highly recommended that you use the Surface charger that came with the laptop because a USB-C charger would end up being very slow due to how power is metered within the device.
+In short, it’s a good idea to buy cables and chargers from reputable sources and think twice about using that cable you found laying on the ground in a conference room.

 You can buy additional USB-C cables for your own security.

 You will also want to watch your USB-C power mode, which you can find in your laptop settings, usually in the power/battery section.
 Here, you may find that you can switch Type-C’s output, choosing whether to receive power or send power.
 If your USB-C laptop charger isn’t working when by all rights it should be, check your settings to make sure it is set to receive power.

 Complex charging arrangements

 Because USB-C is universal and can do multiple things at once, this allows for some unique charging circumstances.
 Two worth noting are: